Halloween family night ideas to add some spooky fun to your evening. Plus, I share how we set up our own family date nights.

 Here’s how they’re structured:

-• 4:00 p.m.
+- 4:00 p.m.
 Shutdown: Everyone shuts down for the day (I usually work on Saturdays), and family time starts.
-We do an activity between 4:00-5:00 p.m.
-We’ve done so many fun activities (and there’s lots above you can choose from around Halloween time).
+We do an activity between 4:00 and 5:00 p.m.
+We’ve done so many fun activities (and there are lots above you can choose from around Halloween time).
 Including things like kicking a giant soccer ball around in the backyard, playing Bubble Battles, competing in a Waldo-a-Thon, etc.

 There are SO many ways you can celebrate Halloween with your family, and I hope you pick from these Halloween family night ideas this year.
 Who knows, you could create traditions that your family will beg for again in the years to come!